MarcoEterno/Numbers_Recognition/README.md

 ## Results

-Best accuracy for 1 digits: 0.9897, achieved at epoch 13
+Best accuracy for 1 digit: 0.9897, achieved at epoch 13

 Best accuracy for 2 digits: 0.9592, achieved at epoch 20